jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (10) A person may change to the fair dividend rate method from the accounting profits method, the branch equivalent method, or the deemed rate of return method in the person's return of income for the first income year beginning on or after 1 July 2011.

 ### EX 63 Consequences of changes in method
-Changes between cost-based methods and look-through methods (1) Subsection (2) applies if a person holding an attributing interest in a FIF changes the calculation method for calculating FIF income or loss from the interest—
+Changes between cost-based methods and attributable FIF income method (1) Subsection (2) applies if a person holding an attributing interest in a FIF changes the calculation method for calculating FIF income or loss from the interest—
   (a) from 1 of the 4 cost-based calculation methods (the comparative value method, the deemed rate of return method, the fair dividend rate method, or the cost method) to the attributable FIF income method; or
-  (b) from a look-through calculation method (the attributable FIF income method or the accounting profits method) to 1 of the 4 cost-based calculation methods.
+  (b) from the attributable FIF income method to 1 of the 4 cost-based calculation methods.
 Treatment as disposal for market value
 (2) The person is treated as having—
   (a) disposed of the interest to an unrelated person immediately before the start of the first accounting period to which the new method applies; and